crespire/pv-technical/Instructions.md

 	a.
 Use “semantic_url” property on first post as the title of the Thread.
 	a.
 Use “com” property on first post as the description of the Thread.

 Please complete the task using React and/or Node.js.
 Our evaluators will be looking for React best practices and specialized React knowledge in addition to Javascript & CSS.

 Feel free to use any library (own or otherwise) to accomplish the tasks.
 If possible specify why you chose something specific.

 The attached screenshot is for reference purpose only.
 Feel free to use your own design/aesthetics.

 Please document and send installation steps we need to take while running your application.

-Unzip or clone the repository.
-Node v18 LTS is required

-run `npm install` to install dependencies.
-This will install the following dependencies:
-* React Router and React Router DOM and their corresponding types - these packages enable client side routing
-* TailwindCSS, PostCSS and Autoprefixer - these packages enable use of the TailwindCSS utility class library parsing and compiling.
-* DOMPurify and its types allows us to load a post's `com` property without worrying about XSS attacks.